Schnobb/GTNH-CropAutomation/README.md

-# Changes from base repo
+# Changes From Base Repo

 Simply added logging to the autoStat module.
 After each round the robot will log its lowest crop stats.
 This gives you a way to track progress a bit more without checking all your crops manually.